-- 1. Take the training set and the feature set (along with the node ordering) as input. - 2.
-Call the (unmodified) CBL1 algorithm. - 3.
+- 1. Take the train set and the feature set (along with ordering) as input. - 2.
+Call the CBL1 algorithm. - 3.
 Find the Markov blanket of the classification node. - 4.
 Delete all the nodes that are outside the Markov blanket. - 5.
 Learn the parameters and output the GBN.

-This algorithm also requires $O(N^2)$ mutual information tests.
+This algorithm has the time complexity of $O(N^2)$ on the mutual information tests.